 The five programs in criminal justice and law include Master of Criminal Justice, Master of Forensic Sciences, Master of Public Administration, Master of Science in Cybersecurity, and the Master of Science in Homeland Security and Emergency Management.
 The Bureau of Labor Statistics projects a nine percent growth in law-related occupations from 2016 to 2026, as fast as average for all occupations.

-The advanced degree programs in arts and humanities at National include the Master of Arts in Digital Journalism, Master of Arts in English, Master of Arts in Film Studies, Master of Arts in Strategic Communication, Master of Fine Arts in Creative Writing, Master of Fine Arts in Digital Cinema, and the Master of Fine Arts in Professional Screenwriting.
+The advanced degree programs in arts and humanities at National include the Master of Arts in Digital Journalism, Master of Arts in English, Master of Arts in Film Studies, Master of Arts in Strategic Communication, Master of Fine Arts in Creative Writing, and the Master of Fine Arts in Digital Cinema.
 These degrees can help you achieve a career in occupations expected to see four percent growth from 2016 to 2026, according to the Bureau of Labor Statistics.
 Most occupations have a bachelor’s degree as a requirement for an entry-level position, so attaining your master’s will place you ahead of the crowd.
 There is also a growing need for professionals with experience in animation and visual effects for video games, movies, smartphones, and television.

 Other Benefits from Pursuing a Master’s Degree